 - In the Workflow toolbar, click the Activity button: the pointer takes the shape of the Activity symbol. - 2.
-Position the pointer on the graph view and click: the Activity creation window appears. - Fill in the "General" tab of the "New Activity" window as detailed in the following: - Name: type the Activity name.
-Name must be unique. - Type: this field displays the type of Activity selected (i.e. Basic). - Start Mode: select the start mode of the Activity: - Manual: a performer is required to start the Activity. - Automatic: the Activity is automatically performed by the system, depending on the Activity Java class called (Hook). - Type of Join: this field specifies under what input condition the Activity becomes ready: - AND (default value): the Activity becomes ready only if all incoming transitional conditions are executed (synchronization between preceding Activities). - XOR: the Activity becomes ready if one incoming input transitional condition is executed. - Description: enter information about the Activity. - Performer (manual Basic Activity only): this list allows assigning a performer (human, role or an organization) for the Activity being created.
-Click the "Add Participant" button and see Section 2.4.5 "Adding Participants". - Performer assignment (manual Basic Activity only): this area allows the choice of the performer to be refined or deferred.
+Position the pointer on the graph view and click: the Activity creation window appears. - 3.
+Fill in the "General" tab of the "New Activity" window as detailed in the following: - Name: type the Activity name.
+Name must be unique. - Type: this field displays the type of Activity selected (i.e. Basic). - Start Mode: select the start mode of the Activity: - Manual: a performer is required to start the Activity.

+- Automatic: the Activity is automatically performed by the system, depending on the Activity Java class called (Hook). - Type of Join: this field specifies under what input condition the Activity becomes ready: - AND (default value): the Activity becomes ready only if all incoming transitional conditions are executed (synchronization between preceding Activities). - XOR: the Activity becomes ready if one incoming input transitional condition is executed. - Description: enter information about the Activity. - Multiple Instance: this area allows to choice of an instantiator class that will be resolved at runtime.
+A variable and the name of the java class corresponding to the instantiator class are required (this entity is not mandatory) - Performer (manual Basic Activity only): this list allows assigning a performer (human, role or an organization) for the Activity being created.
+Click the "Add Participant" button and see Section 2.5.5 "Adding Participants". - Performer assignment (manual Basic Activity only): this area allows the choice of the performer to be refined or deferred.
 The performer is determined at run time, depending on the value of an attribute, or by calling a java class: - Variable: this list displays all Variables of the Activity.
-The performer is determined at run time according to the value of the selected Variable.
+The performer is determined at run time according to the value of the selected Variable. - Custom: